 Posted on: May 24, 2017

-The requirement for custom extreme-high vacuum chambers (XHV) systems is increasingly common in advanced research and manufacturing.
+The requirement for extreme-high vacuum (XHV) systems is increasingly common in advanced research and manufacturing.
 Applications in atomic physics, nano-technology, semiconductor and other fields require processes in the extreme-high vacuum range (< 1×10^-12 Torr).
 The key to creating XHV systems is to produce a chamber with ultra-low outgassing rates.
 To achieve ultra-low outgassing rates, gases dissolved in the bulk of the chamber material (typically hydrogen) must be removed or prevented from leaving the material surface.
-AVT has entered a Cooperative Research And Development Agreement (CRADA) with NIST to study the effectiveness of various material and processing options for achieving ultra-low outgassing rates in vacuum chambers.
+The Applied Vacuum Division has entered a Cooperative Research And Development Agreement (CRADA) with NIST to study the effectiveness of various material and processing options for achieving ultra-low outgassing rates in vacuum chambers.

 What material and processing options yield the lowest outgassing rates?